-Whatever you may be experiencing, it is helpful to acknowledge the feelings.
+Whatever you may be experiencing, it is helpful to acknowledge the feelings and emotions you have around infertility.
 Be open to all of the feelings that arise for you, no matter how confusing or unfamiliar they are.
 While this can be challenging to do, particularly when emotions are intense and feel destabilising, learning to allow your feelings rather than fighting or suppressing them, helps you tolerate them better.

 Try and view your emotions as temporary states that will come and go

 Mindfulness strategies that encourage you to be ‘in the moment’ rather than jumping forward into an imagined future can be particularly helpful when undergoing IVF treatment.
 Practicing the idea “this is how I’m feeling right now”, and “today I’m feeling fearful it hasn’t worked” emphasise that your feelings fluctuate.

 Talk about how you are feeling

 Finding the right people you can open up to is essential.
 Who do you feel safe sharing your fears, your sadness with?
 For many people it’s their partner, for others, family and friends also make up their support team.
 For some people, immense support and comfort is found by connecting with online communities and support groups.
 Sharing experiences, information and advice with people who share your struggles and have relatable stories can help the journey feel less isolating.